elamje/RaceApp/ScaffoldingReadme.txt

 Support for ASP.NET Core Identity was added to your project
 - The code for adding Identity to your project was generated under Areas/Identity.

-Configuration of the Identity related services can be found in the Areas/Identity/IdentityHostingStartup.cs file.

 The generated UI requires support for static files.
 To add static files to your app:
 1. Call app.UseStaticFiles() from your Configure method